 With emphases on the energy and federal procurement industries, Brad Fagg guides sophisticated commercial clients through high-stakes contractual and regulatory disputes, and government and internal investigations.
 He also advises on predispute counseling matters.
-As co-leader of both the firm’s energy litigation practice and government contracting practice, Brad has handled scores of major matters for utilities and other energy companies.
+As a co-leader of the firm’s energy litigation practice and a long-time senior member of the firm’s government contracting practice, Brad has handled scores of major matters for utilities and other energy companies.
 He often serves as lead counsel at trial and in appellate proceedings.
 Brad is the pro bono partner for the firm's Washington, DC office.

 In claims against the government, Brad maximizes recovery through a deep knowledge of opposing counsel and presiding judges, and efficient deployment of pretrial resources.